 Based on the encouraging optimization results in the off-line Noah LSM, we plan to optimize the Noah LSM in a coupled land-atmosphere prediction system.
-The online Noah LSM can produce a spatial distribution of model variables over the land surface, which allows a two-dimensional assessment of model performance.
+The online Noah LSM can produce a spatial distribution of model variables over the land surface, which allows a two-dimensional assessment of model performance and a three-dimensional extension through various interactions between the land surface and the atmosphere.
 We anticipate the optimized snow parameters can lead to positive effects on the atmospheric variables through the changes of heat fluxes as well as snow variables in Noah LSM.
 As a result, we can identify how optimal parameters are appreciated in SK in terms of both horizontal and vertical distributions.
-In addition, our coupled system of micro-GA and Noah LSM can be utilized to optimize other parameters in Nosh LSM.
+Furthermore, the micro-GA-Noah LSM coupled system can be utilized to optimize other parameters in Noah-LSM, including the ones that indirectly affect the snow processes.